TriangularCube/fauna-pulumi-provider/provider/README.md

 // Or

-import { query as q } from '@triangularcube/fauna-pulumi-provider'
+import { query as q } from 'fauna-pulumi-provider'
 {
   source: q.Collection('collection-name')
 }

 // Or
-import { query as q } from '@triangularcube/fauna-pulumi-provider'
+import { query as q } from 'fauna-pulumi-provider'
 {
   source: [
     {